faycalki/room-scanner-rpi/README.md

 4. Listen to the voice description of detected objects

 Note: if you followed the manual instructions, you will want to run the flask detector.py before you run the main.py file.

+### Troubleshooting

+Based on your Raspberry Pi, you may need to allocate additional space for the temporary directory (especially if using the penv approach), as well as a larger swap file size.
+Otherwise, the pre-requisites may fail to install.

+Furthermore, refer to the requirements.txt file, it contains additional instructions if specific packages fail to install.